superdev-1018/solidity-example/content/articles/my-trip-with-emojis.md

             + str(round(os.path.getsize(re_filename)/1024, decimal_round)) + 'KB')
 {{</ highlight >}}

-Then, uplaod these files to the compressed file to you own image hosting platform, I use [Cloudinary](https://cloudinary.com/) to transform and manage my media contents.
+Then, upload these files to the compressed file to you own image hosting platform, I use [Cloudinary](https://cloudinary.com/) to transform and manage my media contents.

 ## Shortcode with Hugo